 What Types Of Interviews Are Best Suited For Notes?

 This method saves time because you only have to answer the interviewers' questions once, and the company can quickly pre-screen the top candidates for their opening.

-Telephone interviews are best suited for taking notes.
+Telephone interviews and virtual interviews, which an interviewer can take through online meeting tools like zoom, google meet, etc, are best suited for taking notes.
 You'll be invisible while you're jotting down, and there is no reason to ask for permission from the interviewer.
 Choose a notebook over a laptop since the sound of the keys clicking might be disturbing for the interviewer.

 Also, group interviews offer you more chances to get notes while the others talk.

 Group interviews are the same as individual ones but with two or more candidates in the same room.
 This interactive process will give you the chance to stand out from the other candidates.